 Despite the dire circumstances that had landed them on the dormitory’s doorstep, the children flourished at Hephzibah Home.
 In an annual report from the 1930s, the superintendent noted, “My report this year is one of happiness in the Home.
 What could be happier than a group of healthy children in a beautiful home with rooms and toys of their very own?
 When at eight o’clock each morning, 44 happy children troop into the dining room with shining morning faces, we feel that much has been accomplished.”

 These thriving youngsters also reaped the benefits of a partnership established in 1936, when Hephzibah Home became a Community Chest agency.
-In the years that followed, the Community Chest served as Hephzibah’s most significant source of support — support that continues until this day.
+In the years that followed, the Community Chest served as Hephzibah’s most significant source of support—support that continues until this day through the United Way.

 By 1974, times had changed.
 More women were entering the workforce, and the need for nurturing, enriching and affordable daycare had surpassed the need for a children’s home.
 Hephzibah temporarily suspended its residential program and launched a Day Care Program that provided educational, cultural and social enrichment for school-aged children.
 Two years later, Hephzibah opened additional day care sites at two Oak Park elementary schools.
 By 1997 Hephzibah would be providing day care for 600 children at eight elementary schools and one summer day camp location.